What is therapeutic horseback riding?

 Who is eligible for therapeutic riding?

-Milestones serves participants of all ages with a range of physical, emotional, behavioral, and cognitive challenges.
-We’ve seen some of the most significant impact on individuals with disabilities like Autism, Cerebral Palsy, Spina Bifida, Down Syndrome, and traumatic brain injury.
-Any participant who is cleared by appropriate medical and mental health professionals is eligible to participate in therapeutic riding.
+Milestones serves participants ages three and up with a range of physical, emotional, behavioral, and cognitive challenges.
+Participants must be approved by appropriate medical and mental health professionals to be eligible to participate in therapeutic riding.